414owen/414owen.github.io/blog_posts/0-currying-in-javascript.md

 addTwo 5             // 7
 ```

-Let's take a look at what that looks like in javascript:
+Let's take a look at what that looks like in JavaScript:

 ```
 function add(a, b) {return a + b;}